Casper Vs. Endy: Which Mattress Is Better? We Put Them To The Test

 Both share a few key promises: a better sleep (case in point: Casper dubs itself “The Best Bed for Better Sleep”), affordability (all of Endy’s mattresses are under $1,000), convenience and customer satisfaction (both offer at-home trials for up to 100 days — if you’re not satisfied, you’ll get a full refund).

 And it seems that the companies have won over consumers.
-Casper sold US$200 million worth of its products in its third year of business and, last fall, Endy said it had sold its 25,000th mattress.
+Casper sold US$200 million worth of its products in its third year of business and, as of the end of 2020, Endy said it had sold 250,000 mattresses in Canada.

 Casper

-Casper offers three different styles of mattress, all made in the United States.
-It also sells bed frames, sheets and pillows.
-We tried The Casper, its most popular model.
+Casper offers four different styles of mattress, all made in the United States.
+It also sells bed frames, sheets, pillows and wake-up lights.
+We tried the Original Mattress, its most popular model.

 The mattress: